corda/corda/docs/source/quickstart-build.rst

 Step Three: Creating contracts
 ------------------------------

 After creating a state, you must create a contract.
-Contracts define the rules that transactions are validated against, for example, a contract might define that an issue transaction must have no input states, and one output state of a specified type.
+Contracts define the rules that govern how states can be created and evolved.
+For example, a contract for a Cash state should check that any transaction that changes the ownership of the cash is signed by the current owner and does not create cash from thin air.
 To learn more about contracts, see the `contracts documentation <./key-concepts-contracts.html>`_.

 1. From IntelliJ, expand the project source and navigate to: ``contracts > src > main > kotlin > com > template > contracts > TemplateContract.kt``